withastro/astro/GOVERNANCE.md

 - You can be nominated by any existing Maintainer (L2 or above).
 - Once nominated, there will be a vote by existing Maintainers (L2 and above).
 - See [vote rules & requirements](#voting) for info on how the vote works.

+#### Additional Moderation Permissions

+Maintainers may opt into moderation permissions on Discord.
+These permissions allow maintainers to preform maintenance duties like deleting spam and creating channels.
+All moderators are maintainers, not all maintainers opt to be moderators, but all moderators are maintainers.

 ### Level 3 (L3) - Core Maintainer